Nickel Queen

 Nickel Queen is a 1971 Australian comedy film starring Googie Withers and directed by her husband John McCallum.
 The story was loosely based on the Poseidon bubble, a nickel boom in Western Australia in the late 1960s, and tells of an outback pub owner who stakes a claim and finds herself an overnight millionaire.

 Plot

 Meg Blake is the widowed owner of a pub in a small desert town in Western Australia.
 Corrupt American mining executive Ed Benson starts the rumour of a nickel discovery to sell shares to gullible investors.
-Meg heads the rumour and stakes the first claim.
+Meg heeds the rumour and stakes the first claim.
 Benson promotes her as the "Nickel Queen".

 Hippie Claude Fitzherbert follows Meg into Perth high society and becomes her lover.
 Benson is exposed as a fraud, Fitzherbert deserts Meg and runs off with Benson's wife and Meg is reunited with an old suitor from her hometown.